Ostalgie

 The term was coined by the East German standup comic Uwe Steimle in 1992.

-Social scientist Thomas Ahbe argues that the term ‘ostalgia’ is often misunderstood as a lack of willingness to integrate, an uproar to reverse German reunification and reinstate the GDR.
+Social scientist Thomas Ahbe argues that the term "ostalgia" is often misunderstood as a lack of willingness to integrate, an attempt to reverse German reunification and reinstate the GDR.
 However, Ostalgia is rather an integration strategy used by East Germans who wanted to retain their own original experiences, memories and values incompatible with those of the West German majority.

 As with other cases of Communist nostalgia, there are various motivations, whether ideology, nationalism, wistfulness for a lost sense of social status or stability, or even aesthetics or irony.

+In 2023, a poll found that while 52% of Germans living in the former East Germany identified as Germans, 40% identify as East Germans.

 History

 Ostalgie is a complex term that should not be described as a simple emotion of nostalgia.
 As Ostalgie relates back to the history of the Cold War, it is better to examine this term in the context of history and current influence in Western society; in doing so, the meaning of this term becomes clearer.

-The division of Germany into East and West for over 35 years engendered the formation of distinct identities between the two regions.
+The division of Germany into East and West for over 40 years engendered the formation of distinct identities between the two regions.
 Despite their shared language and history, the capitalist FRG and socialist GDR differed in many obvious political, economic and cultural respects; thus, their respective societies cultivated cultural identities distinct to each region.
 These pre-existing differences were then exposed during and after the reunification process.